|

 - Venus and Mars surprised by Vulcan, Ovid's Metamorphoses (BNF Fr.
 137, fol.
 46v), second half of the 15th century

-- Journey to Cavalry in The Book of Hours of Étienne Chevalier, ca. 1455: Hedroit the blacksmith's wife making nails.
+- Journey to Cavalry in the Book of Hours of Étienne Chevalier, ca. 1455: Hedroit the blacksmith's wife making nails.

 - Vulcan, Êchecs amoreux (BNF Fr.
 143, fol.
 148), c.
 1496-1498